Emmvish/stable-infra/README.md

 8. **Set appropriate timeouts** to prevent hanging requests
 9. **Use idempotency keys** for payment/financial operations
 10. **Log contextual information** in your hooks for debugging
+11. **Design workflows with clear phases** - Each phase should represent a logical stage
+12. **Use phase hooks** (`handlePhaseCompletion`, `handlePhaseError`) for workflow observability
+13. **Set `stopOnFirstPhaseError: true`** for critical workflows that shouldn't continue after failure
+14. **Use mixed execution modes** - Concurrent for independent operations, sequential for dependencies
+15. **Leverage request groups in workflows** for different reliability tiers within phases

 ## License